 The Parole Revocation Defense Unit at The Legal Aid Society’s Criminal Defense Practice is dedicated to providing representation for those charged with a parole violation in the New York City area on a New York State parole violation warrant.
 We can also provide legal advice, referrals and assistance to New Yorkers concerned about their parole supervision.

 If you are incarcerated on a New York State parole violation or are concerned that you may be violated on parole, please contact PRDU at 212-577-3500.

 Upon your release from prison, you will be given a set of conditions and instructions to report to a parole officer in your community.
-The officer may provide additional conditions including a curfew or a residency requirement.
+The officer may provide additional conditions including a curfew, a residency requirement, or that you attend all parole court appearances.

 Making the transition from prison to parole supervision is a difficult and trying experience no matter what your circumstances.
 Some situations, however, often arise that cause parole to be particularly difficult.